 IS THERE A TIPPING-OFF PROHIBITION?
 IF YES, PLEASE DESCRIBE.

 There is a tipping-off prohibition under Article 4 of the Law No. 5549.
-Additionaly, Article 29 of Regulation on AML Measures states that the obligated parties shall not disclose to anyone, including the parties of the transaction, that the suspicious transaction has been or will be reported.
+Additionally, Article 29 of Regulation on AML Measures states that the obligated parties shall not disclose to anyone, including the parties of the transaction that the suspicious transaction has been or will be reported.
 The tipping-off prohibition includes any foreign clients and contacts lawyers may have abroad.
 The prohibition does not include disclosure of information to the examiners assigned for inspection of AML obligations and information provided to the courts in the course of a trial.

 DESCRIBE ANY RESTRICTIONS ON ACCEPTING A NEW CLIENT.

-Lawyers shall not engage in a business relationship with a new client if they can not identify the customer or if the information obtained regarding the purpose of the business relationship is insufficient.
+Lawyers shall not engage in a business relationship with a new client if they cannot identify the customer or if the information obtained regarding the purpose of the business relationship is insufficient.